mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 11. As a register User I want to be able to view purchase history.
 12. As a register User I want to be able to save my delivery information.
 13. As a register User I want to be able to receive email confirmation after check out.
-14. As a unregister / register I want to be able to search products.
+14. As an unregister / register I want to be able to search products.
-15. As a unregister / register  I want to be able to view a specific category of products.
+15. As an unregister / register  I want to be able to view a specific category of products.
-16. As a unregister / register I want to be able to view products added to shopping cart.
+16. As an unregister / register I want to be able to view products added to shopping cart.
-17. As a unregister / register I want to be able to view confirmation / error messages during my activity within the website.
+17. As an unregister / register I want to be able to view confirmation / error messages during my activity within the website.
 18. As admin I want to be able to add a product.
 19. As admin I want to be able to edit a product.
 20. As admin I want to be able to update a product.